reagent-project/reagent-cursor/README.md

 cursor.

-Note that the atom argument is placed on the left, allowing you to use a threading macro.
+Note that the atom argument is placed on the left, allowing you to use a thread-first macro (`cursor` requires a thread-last macro).

 ```clj